Alfonsina Strada: Later career

+In 1938 Strada made an attempt on the 12-hour record, riding on a circuit in St Germain, in Paris.
+She covered a distance of 324 kms, less than Jessie Springall's 342.380 kms covered on England.
+She then made an attempt on Jeanine Zuschmitt's hour record (35.670 kms), covering a reported distance of between 33.990 and 35.288 kms.

 The Italian writer Dino Buzzati wrote that, as a boy riding in a park in Milan, he saw Strada and managed to stay with her for two laps before "exploding".
 He said that after that she shot off down the path like an arrow.